marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

    :widths: 8 92

    * - |partially-check-icon|
-     - (conditional w.r.t  I-50+V-20) The Verifier must ensure that the Credential was stored in a secure Wallet.
+     - (conditional w.r.t  I-50+V-20) The Verifier must ensure that the Credential is stored in a secure Wallet.

 Verifier checks the Wallet Attestation during exchanges (sent with the authorization response), ensuring that it meets the security criteria required by the Verifier and that it is issued by a trusted Wallet Provider.